 2 This column reflects the impact of certain waivers/reimbursements from Capital Research and Management Company.
-During some of the years shown, Capital Research and Management Company waived a portion of investment advisory services fees.
-In addition, during some of the years shown, Capital Research and Management Company reimbursed a portion of miscellaneous fees and expenses for some of the managed risk funds.
+During the years shown, Capital Research and Management Company waived a portion of investment advisory services fees on each of the managed risk funds.
+In addition, during some of the years shown, Capital Research and Management Company reimbursed a portion of miscellaneous fees and expenses for some of the funds.